h12w/gspec/DESIGN.md

 intact.
 GSpec framework should achieve the following goals:
 * Test organization
     - A natual way to organize test cases into a complete specification.
-    - Common test logic can be shared easily, including common setup/teardown and table-driven test.
+    - Common test logic can be shared easily.
 * Test composition
     - Extensible expectation helpers.
 * Test execution
     - All gotest features should still be supported.
+    - Table driven test (with focus mode).
 * Test report
     - Extensible test reporters that provide informative and helpful error messages.